Here's Why Fat Babes Are Reclaiming "Tacky" Makeup

 ”

 By and large, plus-size blogger and model Stacey Louidor believes that "tacky" remains a pejorative.
-"It is reserved for a certain type of look and anyone who does not fall into certain brackets," Stacey says.
-"Traditionally, to be fashionable is to be a minimalist with costly items, but when I take the '90s dancehall scene, for instance — the patterned, metallic and see-through clothing, partnered with asymmetric, colourful hair, curved XXL nails with fun makeup and the highest of heels — I see the height of fashion and I am forever inspired."
+"It is reserved for a certain type of look and anyone who does not fall into certain brackets," Louidor says.
+"Traditionally, to be fashionable is to be a minimalist with costly items, but when I take the '90s dancehall scene, for instance — the patterned, metallic, and see-through clothing partnered with asymmetric, colourful hair, curved XXL nails with fun makeup and the highest of heels — I see the height of fashion and I am forever inspired."

 Advertisement